 I don't want to leave anyone out, because I intend for this to be my final compilation of McLamb Family History in this Book.

-I am a more skilled researcher now than I were in 2003.
+I am a more skilled researcher now

 The hope is this will be a family keepsake to be passed on to future generations.

 We have some souvenir booklet left.
 If you would like to get a copy e-mail me at firstname.lastname@example.org.
 The booklet include the history of the McLamb Family Reunions.
 These booklets are available with a $10.00 donation.

 The 59th Annual McLamb Family Reunion

 Welcome to the McLamb Family website.
 This website is for members of the McLamb Family from Sampson County, North Carolina of African Heritage.

 With this website we hope to keep everyone updated on things happening in our family circle.
 Also visit our Family News Link for special occasions shared by family.

 In my travels I spotted this old water pump at a church on McLamb/Church Road.
 Growing up in rural Sampson County as a child, this is how we got our water.
 I remember priming a pump for water.
 Thinking back that was some good clear and cold drinking water.
 This set up is a little fancier than what we had on our back porch.

 I'm sure this picture will bring back memories for those of us 50+ years and older that grew up in the rural south.